darklordabc/Legends-of-Dota-Redux/README.md

 Legends of Dota
 =====

+###ATTENSION###
+ - The SRC no longer has binaries inside it
+ - Please download the latest release from the releases section instead!

 ###About###
  - Please stand by while this repo is fixed ;)
  - Pick your skills to build an overpowered masterpiece!